 Quaint village on the doorstep of Shell Island (so-called for the variety of its shells).
 Inland, explore the Rhinogydd, the last true mountain wilderness left in Wales.
 The Wild Side outdoor pursuits company offers guided wild camping and walking expeditions into the Rhinogydd.
 Visit the nearby Chwarel Hên Llanfair Slate Caverns.

 Scenery and history come together here ancient standing stones and remains of an Iron Age hillfort can be seen in the slopes above, and the village has a fascinating Quaker past, with two sites on the Dolgellau Quaker Trail.
 More religious heritage at nearby Llangelynnin, at the medieval Church of St Celynnin overlooking the sea.
 Good local amenities with sheltered beach, shop, pub with restaurant and railway station.
-Close to beautiful Dysynni Valley, Bird Rock and the mysterious ‘Blue Lake’.
+Close to beautiful Dysynni Valley and Bird Rock.
 A great spot for walking, cycling, horse riding, fishing, surfing, relaxing, and touring many nearby attractions.

 Seaside resort and touring base.
 Attractions include large sandy beach and narrow-gauge Talyllyn Railway that travels deep into the hills.
 Many local beauty spots - Ynysmaengwyn Park, Dolgoch Falls, Bird Rock, Llyn Myngul and Castell-y-Bere, atmospheric stronghold of the Welsh princes.